• Overview

 1. In HCL DevOps Velocity, click Settings > Integrations > Installed.

-2. In the Action column for the HCL DevOps Control plug-in, click Add Integration
+2. In the Action column for the DevOps Control plug-in, click Add Integration

 3. On the Add Integration dialog, enter the values for the fields to configure the integration and define communication.